cognitojayant/dotfiles/README.md

 ```
 sh install.sh
 ```
-#### Step-3\
+#### Step-3
-Go to edit then preferences in terminal, then check custom font and select meslo font"
+Go to edit then preferences in terminal, then check custom font and select meslo font
 ![Go to edit > preferences in terminal select font Meslo](terminal.png)